- 1 System information needed for Installation problems forum

 In the installation instructions, one of the suggested settings for 'webroot' is 'localhost'.
 This is fine if all you want to do is some local testing of your new Moodle installation.
 If, however, you want to view your new installation from another machine on the same local area network, or view your site on the internet, you will have to change this setting:

 - For local testing, 'localhost' is fine for the webroot ($CFG->wwwroot in config.php).

 - If you want to test your site from other machines on the same local area network (LAN), then you will have to use the private ip address of the serving machine, (e.g. 192.168.1.2/moodle) or the network name of the serving computer (e.g. network_name_of_serving_machine/moodle) as the web root.
 Depending on your LAN setup, it may be better to use the network name of the computer rather than its (private) ip address, because the ip address can and will change from time to time.
 If you don't want to use the network name, then you will have to speak to your network administrator and have them assign a permanent ip address to the serving machine.

 - Finally, if you want to test your new installation across the internet, you will have to use either a domain name or a permanent (public) ip address/moodle as your web root.
 To handle both types of access, see masquerading.

 Maximum upload file size - how to change it?

 There are several places to change the maximum file upload size.
-The first place to check is the Administration block.
-Security -> Site Policies -> and look for "Maximum Uploaded File Size".
+The first place to check is in Site administration > Security > Site security settings and look for "Maximum uploaded file size".
 This is the "maxbyte" variable found in older versions of Moodle (under Admin > Variables).
 Teachers may also set the maximum file size by the course administration block.